-It comes in connected, cylinder-shaped segments like giant linked sausages.
-There are either seven of nines holes run through each segment and looks incredibly attractive if you slice it thinly to reveal the holes, which looks like the old-fashioned rotary dial phone.
+It comes in connected, cylinder-shaped segments like giant-linked sausages.
+Seven or nine holes run through each segment and look incredibly attractive if you slice it thinly to reveal the holes, which look like the old-fashioned rotary dial phone.

 How to cook lotus root stir-fry

 Here is the detail on how to prepare the lotus root stir-fry.
-I would suggest you read through this article before jumping to the recipe below, especially if you are first time dealing with lotus root.
+I suggest you read this article before jumping to the recipe below, especially if you are dealing with lotus roots for the first time.

 1. How to prepare the lotus root for stir-frying

-Although lotus root is the rhizome of the lotus plant, not the root, we are so used to call it lotus root that it is immediately understood its meaning.
+Although the lotus root is the rhizome of the lotus plant, not the root, we are so used to calling it lotus root that it is immediately understood its meaning.

 How to choose the lotus root

 The fresh lotus root should have a heavy feeling in your hand.
 The color is light brown and should not have cracks, soft spots, and blemishes on the skin.
 Sometimes it is sold with a few sections linked together, but others may have broken it into separate sections.
 It is commonly available in the wet market in Malaysia.
 If you are living outside Asia, it is available at most Asian grocery stores.
 Sometimes it is also sole in the frozen section when it is off-season.

 - To prepare lotus root, peel the skin with a vegetable peeler, cut off both ends, then cut it into round slices, about 2-3 mm crosswise.
 If you have a large lotus root, half it lengthwise before slicing it into semicircles.